Hamza-Zartaj/CampusOne/Project_context.md

 npm run build
 ```

-## 13. Maintenance Procedure
+## 12. Maintenance Procedure

 When work is completed:

 1. Verify the relevant source paths and schema.
 2. Update the matching audit row.
-3. Remove the item from **Future Tasks**.
-4. Add or adjust the item in **Verified Implemented Features** when appropriate.
+3. Add or adjust the item in **Verified Implemented Features** when appropriate.
-5. Update the verification date at the top.
+4. Update the verification date at the top.
-6. Keep this file as the only project status and future-work tracker.
+5. Keep this file as the only project status tracker.